 Making My First Call Using Microsoft FrontRow

 In late January 2022, Microsoft began to roll out a public preview of Front Row.
 Our friends at Microsoft have shared a lot of content highlighting the features Front Row offers to enhance collaboration, so I was eager to enroll my Windows MTR system and experience what the excitement was all about.
-I have a weekly call with my technology leadership team, which was a perfect opportunity to test it out.
+I have a weekly call with my technology leadership team, which was a perfect opportunity to test out the meeting platform.

 After launching the call, I quickly internalized that we would need to be open to changing the way we interact and collaborate in our meetings, to use new screen layout effectively.
 For this particular meeting, we previously hadn’t leveraged Teams chat, except to share the occasional content link.
 The question I would ask is, would there be a benefit from doing so more frequently?
 One of my mentors often shares the saying “we reserve the right to get smarter”, and in this case, I challenged my leadership team to do so, and to see if they find value in using chat to enhance our meeting.
 At the same time, don’t do it just for the sake of filling a frame in the Front Row interface.